 R4: The R4 proposes to address the below EN which as present in R1.

+Editor's note: Whether SMF provides slice removal indication to AMF is FFS.

 The KI#6 was aimed at operator controlled of slice resource based on UE’s inactivity.
 Hence for the existing PDU session when SMF identies the UE’s slice inactivity it releases the PDU session.
 But while releasing the PDU session if SMF does not give input to AMF about the release cause “slice inactivity” then AMF will have to again start the slice deregistration inactivity timer which is again duplication and resource wastage as during that time period same slice reosurce could have been used by other UEs.

 Hence it is proposed that SMF may give indication while releasing the PDU session with relase cause “slice inactivity”.
 Moreover this proposal was already agreed and present in the conclsuion.